 What effects can pregnancy have on the course of the migraine attack?

-Improvement in the course of migraines
+Improvement of the course of the migraine

 • In any case, the changed lifestyle during pregnancy seems to be of crucial importance.
 Pregnant women eat more consciously, have a regular sleep-wake cycle, avoid alcohol and nicotine, try to live less stress and are less stressed in the work process.
 There is a pregnancy-related control of trigger factors and accordingly fewer migraine attacks are triggered.
 However, there are no empirical studies that confirm this hypothesis.